physiii/access-controller/README.md

 ```
 Goto https://192.168.4.1 - or you can go to new IP address
 Upload binary from code/build folder
-After binary uploads, you can use `make all lws_flash_ota monitor` to upload code
+After binary uploads, you can use `make all lws_flash_ota monitor` in the future

 #### Program Mode
 Program mode makes device ready to be flashed.